fbpx

 Cheikh Oumar Ba

-Social Work Expert - Senegal
+Expert in Social Work - Senegal

 Cheikh Oumar BA has a degree in legal and political sciences from the University Cheikh Anta DIOP in Dakar and the National School for Specialised Social Workers (ENTSS) in Senegal.
 Cheikh Oumar BA works as a social worker in the field of the protection of children's rights.